-Meet the founder - being diagnosed.
+Meet the founder

-Low Blood Sugar caused Loss of Job
+Low Blood Sugar caused Job Loss

 We were awoken to lights and tones being dispatched to automatic fire alarms.
 I remember walking like a zombie and climbing up into the driver’s seat and freezing.
 My captain was yelling, “Let’s go, let’s go,” but I didn't respond.
 My captain asked if I was OK.
-Quickly I figured out, with the help of others, my blood sugar was low.
-Someone else took my spot, I was left behind and was brought to sit down and tested my blood sugar, which was 46.
-I immediately was given glucose gel, and within 5 minutes was back to 86.
-I then went back to my room worried how I let this happened and worried what consequences would transpire.
-The next morning, I was was told I was jeopardizing others by placing people and other firefighters at risk because I couldn’t guarantee a low blood sugar from ever happening again.
+Quickly I figured out, with the help of others, that my blood sugar was low.
+Someone else took my spot in the driver’s seat.

 This is when I started taking diabetes seriously.
-It now was affected my family.
-My Endocrinologist and I decided it was best to get started on a insulin pump and controlled glucose monitoring (CGM).
-I then started testing different diets.
-Weeks, months and 2 years went by as I fought to get the job I loved so much back which I hold it to this day.
+It was now affecting my family and our livelihood.
+My Endocrinologist and I decided that it was best to get started on an insulin pump and controlled glucose monitoring (CGM).
+I then started testing different diets in an attempt to ensure that I could prevent another hypoglycemic episode from happening.

 On a camping trip with my two boys, after we finished our marshmallow roast and went to bed the next thing I knew, an ambulance crew was rubbing glucose gel in my mouth.
 My blood sugar dropped again and I started convulsing.
 My son gave me glucagon, but I didn’t respond so he called 911 and waited 25 minutes for their arrival.
 The 1st thing the ambulance crew did was - administer glucose gel to my gums.
 They waited around for a few minutes to ensure I was ok, watching me eat and drink to get more carbohydrates within me and they cleared me from not having to be transported to the hospital.
 I wondered for the next few hours how I let this happen.
 My son asked, “why don’t we have glucose gel.”

-At my next endocrinologist appointment she noticed my necklace and asked what I was wearing.
-I explained my quick fix, and she said, “What a simple solution to an all too common problem; you need to make this available to everyone.”This was the birth of the Glucose Revival - Thrive Glucose Medical Alert.
+At my next endocrinologist appointment she noticed my necklace and asked what I was wearing with an odd look on her face.
+I explained my quick fix, and she said, “What a simple solution to an all too common problem; you need to make this available to everyone.”This was the birth of the Glucose Revival - Thrive Glucose Medical Alert Necklace.